May 4, 2026

 Recalled: Amnesia - Past, Present, and Future

 In the movies, it never bodes well when a rich woman (Seo Ye-ji) wakes up in a hospital with amnesia and doesn't recognize her dashing, mysterious husband (Kim Kang-woo).
 When you find out this married couple is planning to emigrate from South Korea to Canada very soon, your suspicions are heightened.
 This man is not to be trusted.
 When he says to his wife, "You didn't take your pills," you want to scream at her: "Do not take that medication, girl!"
 When he says, "Let's forget everything and leave," you want to say, "Run, bitch, run!"
 And yet you can't.
-So she's left to her own devices, while having intense visions that leave her deeply shaken.
+You're seated in your living room.
+She's on your TV screen.
+There, she's left to her own devices... while having intense visions that leave her deeply shaken.

 Are they delusions?
 Premonitions?
-Remembrances of her own damaged past?
+Remembrances of her own severely damaged past?
 Neither we nor she can be sure.
-Two detectives (Park Sang-wook, Bae Yoo-ram) investigating the potential domestic violence flagged by the team at the hospital from which she was discharged are uncovering the truth as quickly as they can.
-Can these two cops work fast enough?
+Two detectives (Park Sang-wook, Bae Yoo-ram) investigating the potential domestic violence flagged by a team at the hospital from which she was discharged are uncovering the truth as quickly as they can.
+Can these two cops assemble the case in record time?
 Can she put the pieces of the puzzle together herself?
 Writer-director Seo You-min wants to keep us guessing: Who did it?
 What did they do?
 Why did they do it?
 Where is this going?
 And what kind of medicine's been prescribed?
 Is being psychic a side effect?
 Side note: I gather she's an heiress... but to what?
 Where are her people?
-Surely, she has a personal assistant who could provide some moral support and a reality check...or pencil in any time traveling.
+Surely, she has a personal assistant who could provide some moral support and a reality check...
+Then again, realism is so overrated.